iocafe/iocafe-doc/source/get-started/start-steps/200521-test-your-new-application-on-target-hardware.rst

 Building
 ********
-Before compiling, run script to convert JSON configuratio to C code and to binary compressed JSON data.
+Before compiling, run script to convert JSON configuration to C code and to binary compressed JSON data.
 Refer to development tool documentation for build instructions, extra notes will be in "development tools" section of this document.

 Uploading
 *********
-See notes in "﻿Set up and test development tools".
+See notes in "Set up and test development tools".

 Testing & debugging
 ********************